slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A good plan, violently executed now, is better than a perfect plan next week."
 -- (general) George Patton [1885]*

+> *"Not too soon and not too late; the secret of education lies in choosing the right time to do things."
+-- Natalia Ginzburg [1916]*

 > *"The time to repair the roof is when the sun is shining."
 -- John F. Kennedy [1917]*